 • Grammatical structures (see syllabus for specific details)

 • Developing the key skills of listening, speaking, reading & writing in French to an advanced level

 • Either the study of 2 French-language books or 1 French-language book and 1 French-language film

 HOW WILL I BE ASSESSED?

-Component 2: listening, reading & translation from & into French
+Paper 1: listening, reading & translation from & into German (50% of A-Level)

-2 essays: one based on a literary text; the other based on either a further text or a film
+Paper 2: critical & analytical response in writing, 2 essays: one based on a literary text; the other based on either a further text or a film (20% of A-Level)

 WHERE CAN LANGUAGES LEAD?

 Higher Education & further language study.
-Many University courses now require a GCSE in a MFL for entry.
+Many University courses now prefer a GCSE in a MFL for entry.

 World of work: business, commerce & industry, travel & tourism, teaching & research, the law, journalism, the media, catering, translation & interpreting